Supporting documents for the recommissioning of assisted conceptions services, including a You Said, We Did report.

 Recommissioning of specialist fertility services

-This consultation is now closed, thank you for taking the time to send us your comments.
-Your feedback is being reviewed and further information will be published here shortly.
+This engagement is closed, thank you for taking the time to send us your comments.
+The You Said, We Did report is now available to download below:

 Bristol, North Somerset and South Gloucestershire CCGs commission Licensed Assisted Conception Services to help eligible couples achieve a successful pregnancy quickly and safely, leading to the delivery of a healthy child.
 The services include in vitro fertilisation (IVF) as well as other associated treatments.